-Microsoft CEO Nadella says Activision takeover is good for gaming
+Microsoft CEO Nadella tells a judge his planned Activision takeover is good for gaming

-SAN FRANCISCO — Microsoft CEO Satya Nadella told a judge Wednesday that his company’s proposed $69 billion takeover of video game-maker Activision Blizzard will be good for the gaming industry, remarks that came as he defended the deal against an attempt by federal regulators to block it.
+SAN FRANCISCO (AP) — Microsoft CEO Satya Nadella told a judge Wednesday that his company’s proposed $69 billion takeover of video game-maker Activision Blizzard will be good for the gaming industry, remarks that came as he defended the deal against an attempt by federal regulators to block it.

-Nadella took the witness stand in a San Francisco federal courtroom and said his goal is to get Activision games on as many platforms as possible, much as Microsoft has with its traditional software products.
+Nadella took the witness stand in a San Francisco federal court and said his goal is to get Activision games on as many platforms as possible, much as Microsoft has with its traditional software products.

 “I love their console games, I love their PC games and I particularly love their mobile games,” Nadella said.
 Microsoft doesn’t yet have much of a footprint in mobile gaming.